-Drop down lists hide a long list of options, arranged vertically.
-A person selects the drop down arrow which then reveals the complete list of options.
+Drop down lists hide a list of options, arranged vertically.
+You select the downward arrow which then reveals the complete list of options.

-The first drop down lists option needs a label and precedes a downward arrow selection to open the list.
+- The first drop down list option needs a label and precedes a downward arrow selection to open the list.

-The first visible option is the most common or default option of the set.
-Do not use the first drop down option as a descriptor or label of the list.
+- The first visible option is the most common or default option of the set.
+Do not use the first option as a descriptor or label of the list.

 Was this page helpful?